Severance Taxes definition

 More Definitions of Severance Taxes

-Severance Taxes means all extraction, production, excise, net proceeds, severance, windfall profit and all other similar Taxes, and any penalties, additions to such Taxes, and interest levied or assessed thereon, with respect to the Assets that are based upon or measured by the production of Hydrocarbons or the receipt of proceeds therefrom, but not including Property Taxes, Income Taxes, and Transfer Taxes.
+Severance Taxes means all extraction, production, excise, net proceeds, severance, windfall profit and all other Taxes and similar obligations, and any penalties, additions to Tax, and interest levied or assessed thereon, with respect to the Properties that are based upon or measured by the production of Hydrocarbons or the receipt of proceeds therefrom (including such Taxes on flared Hydrocarbons (if any), but not including Property Taxes, Income Taxes, and Transfer Taxes.

 Severance Taxes means taxes imposed on the Borrower or such production at the time Hydrocarbons are produced from a well situated on any of the Leases or on lands pooled therewith which are based on or measured by the amount or value of such Hydrocarbon production allocable to the Properties.